 Max Richter: Sleep

-Never has a piece of music 'matched the brief' so well.
+Rarely has a piece of music 'matched the brief' so well.
 Max Richter wrote the 8.5-hour work in consultation with neuroscientist David Eagleman as a piece to be played overnight to sleeping audiences.
 It is the ultimate immersive experience – a piece created to be listened to throughout the night.
-'I wrote Sleep as an invitation to pause our busy lives for a moment – a lullaby for a frenetic world' says Max Richter.
+'I wrote Sleep as an invitation to pause our busy lives for a moment – a lullaby for a frenetic world,' says Max Richter.

 The hypnotically slow-paced movements glide between one another offering a gentle segue to sleep.
 If you wake up in the middle of the night, it'll softly lull you back again.